-The front seatbacks with the rear seatbacks folded down, as is the case for maximum loads (example B).
+The front seatbacks with the rear seatbacks folded down, the mobile floor in the stored-away position, as is the case for maximum loads (example C).

 If you have to place objects on the folded seatback, it is necessary that you lower the headrests before folding the seatback so that it can be folded as flat as possible against the seat.